 Qualification(s): LLB, BA

 Kamal Farouque is a Principal Lawyer in Maurice Blackburn's Employment practice with extensive experience in employment, discrimination and workplace law.

 Kamal is well recognised as an effective employment lawyer.
-He is one of the select few Melbourne employment lawyers recommended by Doyle’s Guide as a leading lawyer in his field, and he is also listed by Doyle's Guide as the preeminent Australian employment lawyer for employees, as well as being part of the only first tier law firm for employee & trade union representation in Victoria in 2017.
+He was one of the select few Melbourne employment lawyers recommended by Doyle’s Guide as a preeminent lawyer in his field in 2019 as well as being part of the only first tier law firm for employee & trade union representation in Victoria in 2018.
 He was invited by the Fair Work Commission to present a moot for Law Week on the anti-bullying jurisdiction, has an in-depth understanding of the legal and practical aspects of employment law and knows how to navigate the myriad of issues in this increasingly complex and ever-changing area of law.

 Kamal advises employees, including senior executives, on employment issues including: